TickTeam/guide-tt/ticktick_web_app/how_to_add_a_new_task.md

 ##How to add a new task?
-To create a new task, enter a list and then click the “Add task to ...” at the top of the screen.
-Type the name of your items and then press Enter to add the new task to your list.
+To create a new task, select a list and then click the “Add task to ...” at the top of the screen.
+Type the name of your items and then press Enter to add a new task to your list.

 ![](../images/webadd.png)